invertase/notifee/docs/react-native/docs/android/permissions.md

 # Understanding permission

 On Android, notification permission is granted by default.
-However, user can revoke this permission through your app's settings or the notification itself.
-In addition,user can block notifiation at three levels; application-wide, channel groups and channels.
+However, a user may revoke notification permissions later through various means.
+In addition, a user may manage or revoke this notification permission at any of three levels; application-wide, channel groups and channels.

 # Checking permission